About the role

 Are there opportunities for advancement in other fields with other clients, including management?

 Yes, there are opportunities for advancement.
-In fact, a lot of people who started where you are starting have been promoted to positions like recruiting, quality assurance and training.
+In fact, many people who started where you are starting have been promoted to positions like recruiting, quality assurance and training.